Configuring Anjuna Confidential Pod VM sizes

 imagePullPolicy: Always

-When a VM size was not explicitly set, but a container resource request was, the Anjuna Kubernetes Toolset will determine the VM size to use automatically based on the requested resources, as defined by [Kubernetes](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-requests-and-limits-of-pod-and-container).
+When a VM size is not explicitly set, but a container resource request is, the Anjuna Kubernetes Toolset will determine the VM size to use automatically, based on the requested resources as defined by Kubernetes.
 The Anjuna Kubernetes Toolset will use the list of acceptable VM sizes to determine the smallest one that fits the Anjuna Confidential Pod’s resource requests.

-Note that unlike traditional Pods, resource requests for Anjuna Confidential Pods will not count towards the node allocation budget, since the Anjuna Kubernetes Toolset deploys Anjuna Confidential Pods inside Confidential Virtual Machines.
+Note that unlike traditional Pods, resource requests for Anjuna Confidential Pods will not count towards the Node allocation budget, since the Anjuna Kubernetes Toolset deploys Anjuna Confidential Pods inside CVMs.

-For example, this Anjuna Confidential Pod spec requests 4 CPUs and 16G of RAM.
+For example, this Anjuna Confidential Pod spec requests 4 CPUs and 16GB of RAM.

 For a list of acceptable VM sizes containing Standard_DC2as_v5